By CAL Staff

 Changes to N.C.
 Marriage Law

 S.B.
-35 – Max 4-Yr Age Difference to Marry Under 18 Yrs., which is now law, raised the legal age to marry from 14 – 16.
-The law now says anyone under 18 is allowed to wed, but may only do so if they marry someone no more than four years older.
+35 – Max 4-Yr Age Difference to Marry Under 18 Yrs., which is now law, raised the legal age to marry from 14 to 16.
+The law now says anyone 16 or 17 years of age is allowed to wed, but may only do so if they marry someone no more than four years older.
 Plus, the couple must have filed a certified copy of an order issued by a district judge allowing for the marriage.
 The impetus behind the initiative was child marriage had made North Carolina a hot spot for human trafficking.
 The evidence shows a greater risk for sexual and domestic violence, medical and mental health problems, and poverty when minors marry.
 This legislation will not prevent minors from marrying, but it considerably raises the bar and provides greater protections for them.

 Adultery Still Has Consequences in NC